-We estimate that we will receive net proceeds from this offering of approximately \$70.3 million, based upon the initial public offering price of \$9.50 per share and after deducting the underwriting discounts and commissions and our estimated offering expenses.
-If the underwriters exercise their option to purchase additional shares in full, we estimate additional net proceeds of approximately \$4.1 million.
+We estimate that we will receive net proceeds from this offering of approximately \$\) million, assuming an initial public offering price of \$\) per share, the midpoint of the price range set forth on the cover page of this prospectus, and after deducting the underwriting discounts and commissions and our estimated offering expenses.
 We will not receive any proceeds from the sale of shares of our common stock by the selling stockholder, including any shares sold by the selling stockholder in connection with the exercise of the underwriters' option to purchase additional shares.